lharri73/PySimlink/README.md

 All without requiring a MATLAB runtime on the target machine!
 No C/C++ programming required!

-To get started, you need the Simulink Coder, and the ability to export your model to a grt target.
-There are some limitations, namely that your model *must* use a fixed step solver (a requirement of the grt target).
+To get started, you either need a copy of the generated model you want to simulate or, to generate the code yourself, you need the Simulink Coder.
+There are some limitations, namely that your model *must* use a fixed step solver
+(a requirement of the grt target).

-Check out the [docs](https://lharri73.github.io/PySimlink/src/quickstart.html) to get started!
+Check out the [docs](https://lharri73.github.io/PySimlink/) to get started!